Depreciation and amortisation

 Fines and penalties

 No deduction generally is allowed for fines or penalties paid to the government for violation of any law for amounts paid or incurred before 22 December 2017.

 For amounts paid on or after 22 December 2017, all payments to, or at the direction of, a government or governmental entity in relation to the violation of any law or the investigation or inquiry by a government or entity into the potential violation of any law are non-deductible, unless the payments are for restitution, remediation, or to come into compliance with the law and are identified as such in the underlying agreement.

 State and municipal taxes imposed on businesses are deductible expenses for federal income tax purposes.

 Other significant items

-- No deduction generally is allowed for a contingent liability until such liability is fixed, determinable, and economic performance has occurred.
+- No deduction generally is allowed to an accrual-method taxpayer for a contingent liability.
+A liability must be fixed and the amount must be reasonably determinable, and economic performance must have occurred.

 - Royalty payments, circulation costs, mine exploration and development costs, and other miscellaneous costs of carrying on a business are deductible, subject to certain conditions and limitations.

-- Compensation paid by a publicly traded corporation to its CEO, CFO, and three additional officers is generally subject to a USD 1 million per-year deduction limit.
+- Compensation paid by a publicly traded corporation to its CEO, CFO, and three additional SEC executive officers is generally subject to a USD 1 million per-year deduction limit.
 P.L.
 115-97 eliminated the prior-law exception for performance-based compensation and extended the deduction limit to all compensation payments, including payments after termination of employment.
 Because the deduction limitation applies to payments after separation, there may be more than five employees that are subject to the limitation in a given tax year.
 The limitation now also applies to certain privately held corporations that have public debt and foreign corporations that trade on US exchanges through American Depository Receipts (ADRs).
 Effective for tax years beginning after 31 December 2026, the highest paid five employees will be subject to the USD 1 million deduction limit.

 Net operating losses (NOLs)